NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Delete Devices from Group.md

 ## Error Example 1: You are not allowed to perform this operation
 ```
 Input:
-    User does not have the privilege to make changes to <i>shared</i> device groups.
+    User does not have the privilege to make changes to shared device groups.

 Response:
-    "You are not allowed to perform the operation.
-Failed! -
-    {
-        "statusCode":799001,
-        "statusDescription":"You are not allowed to perform the operation."
+    Failed to Delete Devices from the Device Group! - {"statusCode":799001,"statusDescription":"You are not allowed to perform the operation."}
-    }"
 ```